colomafarre/colomafarre.github.io/_posts/2019-02-21-homeschooling.md

 <a href="/img/homeschool/20190214_144347.JPG"> <img border="0" src= "/img/homeschool/20190214_144347.JPG" width="200"></a>

-Since we have settle in our new place, we have started "Mama school", even though she was asking from day one to start school!!
+Since we have settled in our new place, we have started "Mama school", even though she was asking from day one to start school!!
 We needed a routine, to unpack our bags and settle a little bit and now we are on it!
 Monday to Friday: Mama School.

 **Here is our daily rhythm**:

 We wake up (around 7:30), cook and eat breakfast together, Joe goes to work (or starts working from home), I get the kids clean and dressed for the day.
 We have been playing "hairdresser" as an excuse to do Ramona's hair in the morning.

 Then, around 9, we start with **Circle Time**.
-Me and Ramona stand one in front of the other, while Galileo plays around, and we sing some songs and finger play songs together.
+Me and Ramona stand one in front of one another, while Galileo plays around, and we sing some songs and finger play songs together.
 We always start with the same song, and then I have a list of the ones we know already and the ones I want to teach her, mixing English and Catalan.

 **Opening song**
 <center>